blkpvnthr/auto-trader/README.md

 ---

 >**DISCLAIMER**<br>
 > This project is for informational and research purposes only and does not constitute financial advice or an offer to manage capital.
-Trading involves risk, including potential loss of principal.# auto-trader
+Trading involves risk, including potential loss of principal.